The-OpenROAD-Project/OpenLane/README.md

 For more details about the docker container and its process, the [following instructions][1] walk you through the process of using docker containers to build the needed tools then integrate them into OpenLANE flow.

+**DISCLAIMER:** centos6 has reached its end of life, so until we update all our Docker files, the only way to build openlane would be to use the dockerhub installation method.

 # Quick Start:

+**Note:** Make sure you have an account on [dockerhub](https://hub.docker.com) and that you're logged-in to execute the following step.

 You can start setting up the skywater-pdk and openlane by running: